kiranbayram/car-adverts-rest-api/README.md

-# Car Advert REST API
+# Car Adverts REST API
 A RESTful web-service to create, view, modify and delete car adverts.
-Implemented using Scala, Play Framework and MongoDB.
+Used Play Framework first time.
+MongoDB is used for persistence.

 **View all car adverts**
 ----